Estuary

 • Great for embedding payment info directly into customer-facing applications.

-Benefits of Using Estuary Flow for Stripe Integrations
+Benefits of Using Estuary for Stripe Integrations

-Integrate Stripe Data in Real-time Using Estuary Flow
+Integrate Stripe Data in Real-time Using Estuary

 While there are many ways to move data out of Stripe, most involve batch exports, complex scripts, or third-party tools that can be slow and fragile.
-Estuary Flow was built to make Stripe integrations both powerful and simple.
+Estuary was built to make Stripe integrations both powerful and simple.

-Why Estuary Flow stands out:
+Why Estuary stands out:

 • Multiple destinations: Use the same Stripe capture to power Google Sheets for finance teams, a warehouse for analytics, and BI tools for executives in parallel.